-Home to stunning surroundings and lots of Scottish charm, Fort William is at the top of many visitors’ lists when they visit our beautiful country.
-This guide looks at the top things to do and hotels in Fort William next time you take a trip down to the Outdoor Capital!
+Home to stunning surroundings and lots of Scottish charm, Fort William is at the top of many travellers’ lists while visiting beautiful Scotland.
+This guide looks at the top things to do in Fort William next time you take a trip down to the Outdoor Capital!

-Fort William is a popular base for tourists that are on the ‘Road to the Isles’, so make sure you stop off here for a night or two as there are many things to see in the town and its surrounding areas while travelling through the United Kingdom.
+Fort William is a popular base for tourists on the ‘Road to the Isles’ route, so make sure you stop here for a night or two.
+There are many things to see in the town and its surrounding areas while travelling through the United Kingdom.

-If you fancy a challenge, this mountain is a popular spot for walking and climbing, just be sure to bring an anorak with you and sensible hiking shoes.
+If you want a challenge, this mountain is a popular spot for walking and climbing, but make sure to bring an anorak with you and sensible hiking shoes.
 Ben Nevis is part of a beautiful range of mountains that grant unparalleled views of Fort William and the north end of Scotland.

-“The Ben” as it is known by locals, hosts an annual race which occurs every September if you fancy enjoying the views from the sidelines.
+“The Ben”, as locals call it, hosts an annual race every September if you fancy enjoying the views from the sidelines.
 We highly recommend that you aim to reach the summit of this spectacular mountain.

-If you fancy yourself as the next Bear Grylls, book a space at a nearby survival school!
+Fancy yourself as the next Bear Grylls?
+Book a space at a nearby survival school!
 You won’t receive the creature comforts of a hotel here.

-This experience is perfect if you are looking to enjoy a weekend of wilderness.
-Pupils who take part get to learn from an experienced bushcraft and survival trainers.
+This experience is perfect if you want to enjoy a weekend of pure Scottish wilderness.
+Pupils who take part get to learn from experienced bushcraft and survival trainers.
 Study intricate skills that will allow you to survive anywhere in the world, summer or winter.

-The survival school is based in Lochaber where you will get to trail through the woodlands in Glen Nevis, whilst you are picking up your new bushcraft skills.
+The survival school is in Lochaber, where you will get to trail through the woodlands in Glen Nevis, just north of Fort William, whilst picking up your new bushcraft skills.

 Jacobite steam train